TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 |Intermediate Table     |n    |n    |y    |y    |
 +-----------------------+-----+-----+-----+-----+

-   Combination of reference type and technical storage
+   Combination of relationship type and technical storage

 Thus, every type of relationship has its own recommended form of persistence that will be explained subsequently.
 In case of a